alastairlundy/CliRunner/README.md

 If you use CliRunner in your project please make an exact copy of the contents of CliRunner's LICENSE.txt file available either in your third party licenses txt file or as a separate txt file.

+## Assets
+CliRunner's Icon is NOT licensed under the MPL 2.0 license and are licensed under Copyright with all rights reserved to me (Alastair Lundy).

+If you fork CliRunner and re-distribute it, please replace the usage of the icon unless you have prior written agreements from me.

 ## Acknowledgements
 This project would like to thank the following projects for their work:
 * [CliWrap](https://github.com/Tyrrrz/CliWrap/) for inspiring this project